 Welcome to a series of articles on preventative maintenance and the benefits it can bring to your critical power protection devices; uninterruptible power supplies, emergency lighting and battery solutions.

-The components within KUP power protection devices are of a high quality to help ensure many years of trouble-free operation.
-In this first article we look at capacitors, what are they, how they work and how to ensure they continue to work to deliver smooth, continuous power.
+The components within KUP power protection devices are of high quality to help ensure many years of trouble-free operation.
+In this first article we look at UPS capacitors, what are they, how they work and how to ensure they continue to work to deliver smooth, continuous power.

 Several different applications of capacitors work together to ensure the critical load receives a supply of power that is stable both in voltage and frequency, no matter whether it is being fed by mains or battery power.